 > ldifde -i -f fiona.ldf -c "cn=corp,dc=local" "#defaultNamingContext"

-The use of macro expansion using the
+Using macro expansion with the

--c parameter is only supported by ldifde and LDIF files, the same approach cannot be used with csvde and CSV files.
+-c parameter is only supported by ldifde and LDIF files.
+The same approach cannot be used with csvde and CSV files.

 |-w timeout||General||Terminate execution if the server takes longer than the specified number of seconds to respond to an operation (default = no timeout specified)|